 PhD, RN, FAHA, FESC, FAAN

 Christi Deaton began her career in nursing in 1977 in the US, and has extensive clinical practice experience in acute and cardiovascular patient care.
 She completed her PhD in 1994 in the US, and moved to Manchester, UK in 2003.
 From 2004 to 2013, Professor Deaton held a joint Chair in Nursing at the University of Manchester and an acute care Trust.
-She took up her current post at the University of Cambridge School of Clinical Medicine and Institute of Public Health in November 2013 as head of the Clinical Nursing Research Group in the Primary Care Unit.
+She took up her current post at the University of Cambridge School of Clinical Medicine and Cambridge University Hospitals in November 2013 as head of the Clinical Nursing Research Group in the Primary Care Unit.

 In her joint role Professor Deaton is working to facilitate evidence-based practice and the development of research capacity and capability among nurses, midwives and AHPs at CUHFT.
-She currently sits on the NIHR Career Development and Senior Fellowship Panel.
-She has held leadership roles and contributed to clinical practice guideline development as a member of the European Society of Cardiology.
+She currently serves on the British Heart Foundation fellowship panel, and has 10 years experience on NIHR Advanced Fellowship panels.
+She has held numerous professional leadership roles nationally and internationally, and contributed to clinical practice guideline development as a member of the European Society of Cardiology.
 Professor Deaton collaborates with researchers across the UK, Europe and USA.